 - Weapon of Choice: In his co-op Resident Evil 5 LP on Proton Jon's channel, Jake enjoys using the stun baton and will attempt to use it on an enemy at least once per part.
 Leads to Irony when he starts frequently encountering enemies who also have a stun baton and manage to get him with it.

-- Why Did It Have To Be Insects?: Resident Evil 4 got a lot less fun for him at Episode 16.
+- Why Did It Have to Be Snakes?: Well, for Insects instead of snakes: Resident Evil 4 got a lot less fun for him at Episode 16.

 SuperJeenius: Did he say 'insects'?
 Cuz I really hate bugs...

 - More specifically he really doesn't like spiders, which comes up in his Resident Evil 5 co-op with ProtonJon.